Don Valley Railway

 The railways of Sheffield with the proposed route of the Don Valley Railway highlighted in red.

 Don Valley Railway first formed as a heritage rail project in September 2003 to operate on the freight rail line between Stocksbridge Steel Works and Sheffield following the route of the former Woodhead Line between Deepcar and Sheffield, The project is developed by Don Valley Railway Ltd., a not-for-profit company and registered charity based in Stocksbridge, South Yorkshire.
 Original plans to operate heritage rail services for the dual purpose of providing infrastructure for tourism over the weekends, alongside regular commuter services have now shifted towards concentrating on the development of a viable commuter service - though with help of outside assistance heritage plans could be revised.
-In 2023, the Department for Transport announced that the Don Valley Line will be restored for passenger use.
+In 2023, the Department for Transport announced that the Don Valley Line will be restored for passenger use, plans which were subsequently re-affirmed by the launch of the South Yorkshire People's Network.

 Project

 The proposed route runs along trackbed owned by Network Rail that was constructed in the 1840s by the Sheffield, Ashton-Under-Lyne and Manchester Railway (later the Great Central Railway) as part of their line between Manchester and Sheffield.
 This line, which became known as the Woodhead Line, closed to passengers in 1970.
 The portion of the Woodhead Line that the Don Valley Railway propose to use is currently used as a freight-only line linking the national rail network with tracks owned by the steelworks at Stocksbridge.